Brett Young (Canadian football): Professional career

-BC Lions

 Young was traded to the BC Lions in 1992 for future considerations, which was later the rights to Bruce Beaton.
 He played in eleven games for the Lions in 1992.

-Ottawa Rough Riders

 Young returned to the Rough Riders late in the 1992 season and played in one game.
 He then played for the Rough Riders from 1993 to 1995, being named Ottawa's outstanding defensive player and earning CFL Northern All-Star honors in 1995.

-Hamilton Tiger-Cats

 Young was traded to the Hamilton Tiger-Cats with Horace Brooks and Jason Phillips for quarterback Steve Taylor in 1996.
 He played in twelve games for the Tiger-Cats during the 1996 season.

 Death

 Young died of kidney failure on March 3, 2015, in Torrance, California.